 Read more about the Santiago de Cuba Carnival

-26 July is the most important date on Cuba's revolutionary calendar.
+July 26 is the most important date on Cuba's revolutionary calendar.
 Patriotic and revolutionary fervour grips the nation, and streets are covered with communist banners, posters and official graffiti.
-The date is the anniversary of Fidel Castro's ill-fated 1953 assault on Santiago de Cuba's Moncada Barracks, and also the birth of Cuban writer and patriot Jose Martí.
-Fidel's attack in 1953 failed and the dictator, Batista, was not actually overthrown until 1959.
-However the date is when the movement started that eventually became the Cuban Revolution.
-At the Moncada barracks in Santiago, the names of the martyrs of the revolution are read out and guns are fired.
+The date is the anniversary of Fidel Castro's ill-fated 1953 assault on Santiago de Cuba's Moncada Barracks and also the birth of Cuban writer and patriot Jose Martí.
+Fidel's attack in 1953 failed, and the dictator, Batista, was not overthrown until 1959.
+However, the date is when the movement started, which eventually became the Cuban Revolution.
+At the Moncada barracks in Santiago, the names of the martyrs of the revolution are read out, and guns are fired.
 Speeches from Cuba's leaders are broadcast on all national television stations.

 While a poor cousin to the more traditional Santiago de Cuba version, Havana's Carnival still provides a spectacular display of music, dancing, conga lines, colourful costumes, fireworks, beer, and rum.
-Parades run the length of the Malécon and rich traditional music competes with more contemporary sounds.
-Look out too for the Muñecones - huge masks worn by dancers, in the parades.
+Parades run the length of the Malécon, and rich traditional music competes with more contemporary sounds.
+Look out for the Muñecones - huge masks worn by dancers in the parades.
 They are accompanied by the faroleros - dancers who carry a multi-coloured accessory resembling a streetlight, which they rotate constantly.
-Cuba's renowned carnivals were discontinued for a while during the "special period" in the 1990's (when the collapse of the USSR ended the enormous subsidising of the Cuban economy, and which combined with the US trade embargo, created a severe economic crisis in Cuba).
-Now that the situation has improved (partly due to the government's new emphasis on tourism), Carnival in Havana is back on the menu.
-Carnival 2022 has been cancelled
+Cuba's renowned carnivals were discontinued for a while during the "special period" in the 1990s (when the collapse of the USSR ended the enormous subsidising of the Cuban economy, which combined with the US trade embargo, created a severe economic crisis in Cuba).

-The CDR (Comite de la Defensa de la Revolution) is the neighbourhood level socialist organisation of the Cuban populace.
-Every Cuban resident is part of a CDR which may constitute just a dozen houses on one block of city street.
-The CDRs have regular meetings to communicate news and changes from the Cuban government, and to coordinate their neighbourhood to protect it against crime and to discourage antisocial behaviour.
-Each CDR has specific local residents appointed in positions of authority and responsibility, such as a president.
-CDR meetings can be serious and sombre, but also involve activities and fun to help neighbours get to now each other and to gel the neighbourhood.
+The CDR (Comite de la Defensa de la Revolution) is the neighbourhood-level socialist organisation of the Cuban populace.
+Every Cuban resident is part of a CDR, which may constitute just a dozen houses on one block of city street.
+The CDRs have regular meetings to communicate news and changes from the Cuban government and to coordinate their neighbourhood to protect it against crime and discourage antisocial behaviour.
+Each CDR has specific residents appointed in positions of authority and responsibility, such as a president.
+CDR meetings can be severe and sombre, but also involve activities and fun to help neighbours get to now each other and to gel the neighbourhood.

 The CDR anniversary is one of the most festive CDR meetings of the year and can be a great opportunity for visitors to Cuba to meet and interact with everyday Cubans, especially if you are staying in a local guesthouse.
 It plays out more like a veritable street party.
 A caldosa stew is cooked in a big pot on the street over a wood-fire and games are played by the children.